Continual Learning for Blind Image Quality Assessment: Experiments

 \subsection{Competing Methods}

-~ We present several training techniques that are closely related to our method for comparison. \begin{itemize} \item\textbf{Separate Learning (SL)} is the \textit{de facto} method in BIQA.
-We train the model with a single prediction head on one of the six training sets by optimizing Eq. \eqref{eq:minibatch} with $\lambda=0$. \item\textbf{Joint Learning (JL)} is a recently proposed method~\cite{zhang2020learning, zhang2020uncertainty} to overcome the cross-distortion-scenario challenge (as a specific form of subpopulation shift) in BIQA.
-We train the same model with a single head on the combination of all six training sets by optimizing Eq. \eqref{eq:minibatch} with $\lambda=0$.
-With full access to all training data, JL serves as the upper bound of all continual learning methods. \item \textbf{Single-Head Continual Learning (SH-CL)} is a baseline of the proposed continual learning method, where the same model with a single head is successively trained on $\{\mathcal{P}_t\}_{t=1}^6$ by optimizing Eq. \eqref{eq:minibatch} with $\lambda=0$.
-The difference between SL and SH-CL lies in training the model from scratch for the current task and fine-tuning the model with initialization provided by the previous task. \item\textbf{Multi-Head Continual Learning (MH-CL)} is a multi-head extension of SH-CL.
-MH-CL adds a prediction head for a new task, and optimizes it for Eq. \eqref{eq:minibatch} with $\lambda=0$.
-It remains to specify one of the heads for final quality prediction.
+~ \textbf{Separate Learning (SL)} is the \textit{de facto} method in BIQA.
+We train the model with a single prediction head on one of the six training sets by optimizing Eq.~\eqref{eq:minibatch} with $\lambda=0$.
+Although SL is not a continual learning method, we incorporate it as a reference.\\ \textbf{Joint Learning (JL)} is a recently proposed method~\cite{zhang2020learning, zhang2021uncertainty} to overcome the cross-dataset challenge (as a specific form of subpopulation shift) in BIQA.
+We train the same model with a single head on the combination of all six training sets by optimizing Eq.~\eqref{eq:minibatch} with $\lambda=0$.
+With full access to all training data, JL serves as the upper bound of all continual learning methods.\\ \textbf{Single-Head Continual Learning (SH-CL)} is a baseline of the proposed continual learning method, where the same model with a single head is successively trained on $\{\mathcal{P}_t\}_{t=1}^6$ by optimizing Eq.~\eqref{eq:minibatch} with $\lambda=0$.
+The difference between SL and SH-CL lies in training the model from scratch for the current task and fine-tuning the model with the initialization provided by the previous task.\\ \textbf{Multi-Head Continual Learning (MH-CL)} is a multi-head extension of SH-CL.
+MH-CL adds a prediction head for a new task, and optimizes it for Eq.~\eqref{eq:minibatch} with $\lambda=0$.
+It remains to specify the head for final quality prediction.
 To encourage adaptation to a constantly changing environment, we simply use the latest head to make prediction.
-Meanwhile, we may incorporate the proposed adaptive weighting during inference, giving rise to \textbf{MH-CL-AW}.
-Moreover, we leverage the task oracle to precisely activate the corresponding head for prediction, denoted by \textbf{MH-CL-O}, which may give the performance upper bound in the multi-head architecture. \item \textbf{Learning without Forgetting (LwF)} in BIQA builds upon MH-CL by optimizing Eq. \eqref{eq:minibatch} with $\lambda=1$.
+MH-CL serves as the baseline for all regularization-based continual learning methods.
+Meanwhile, we may incorporate the proposed KG mechanism during inference, giving rise to \textbf{MH-CL-KG}.
+Moreover, we leverage the task oracle to precisely activate the corresponding head for prediction, denoted by \textbf{MH-CL-O}, which may give the performance upper bound for multi-head architectures.\\ \textbf{Learning without Forgetting (LwF)} in BIQA builds upon MH-CL by optimizing Eq.~\eqref{eq:minibatch} with $\lambda=10$.
 In other words, LwF introduces a stability regularizer to preserve the performance of previously seen data.
-Same as MH-CL, LwF relies on the latest head for quality prediction. \item \textbf{The proposed method (LwF-AW)} can be seen as the combination of LwF and adaptive weighting.
-Moreover, we also explore the task oracle to select the corresponding head for quality prediction, denoted by \textbf{LwF-O}. \end{itemize}
+Same as MH-CL, LwF relies on the latest head for quality prediction.\\ \textbf{The proposed method (LwF-KG)} can be seen as the combination of LwF and KG.
+We also explore the task oracle to select the corresponding head for quality prediction, denoted by \textbf{LwF-O}.\\ \textbf{Parameter Importance Regularization} follows a similar paradigm that penalizes the changes to the estimated "important" parameters for previous tasks when learning a new task.
+Specifically, we implement three such regularizers - elastic weight consolidation (EWC)~\cite{kirkpatrick2017overcoming}, synaptic intelligence (SI)~\cite{zenke2017continual}, and memory aware synapses (MAS)~\cite{aljundi2018memory}.
+Similar to LwF, all three methods are built upon the MH-CL baseline with the KG mechanism, denoted by \textbf{EWC-KG}, \textbf{SI-KG}, and \textbf{MAS-KG}, respectively.
+The task oracle can also be leveraged for quality prediction, denoted by \textbf{EWC-O}, \textbf{SI-O}, and \textbf{MAS-O}, respectively.